adbar/trafilatura/docs/crawls.rst

 Duplicate removal is also implemented, which involves both URL- and text-level analysis.
 This allows the crawler to detect and avoid revisiting previously crawled URLs or web pages with identical content.

+It is safe to crawl a fairly high number of websites and pages per host, bounding factors are time (waiting between requests on the same host), bandwidth (for concurrent downloads), and RAM (above millions of URLs to track).

 With Python